aws/eks-anywhere/docs/developer/best-practice.md

 ### <a name="dependencies"></a> Dependencies

 Functions should explicitly declare their dependencies as parameters.
-In doing so, they honor the [dependency inversion principle](https://www.digitalocean.com/community/conceptual_articles/s-o-l-i-d-the-first-five-principles-of-object-oriented-design#dependency-inversion-principle) and provide the necessary flexibility to write loosely coupled programs.
+In doing so they make clear to consumers what is required and increase their flexibility and configurability.

 ```go
 func FastenPlanks(tools Toolbox, surface Surface, planks Planks) error {